 \textbf{Spatial update (for each window $m$):} By fixing $\{\mathbf{L}^{(s)}_r\}^M_{r=1,r\ne m}$ and $\mathbf{L}^{(t)}$, the subproblem for optimizing over $\mathbf{L}^{(s)}_m$ takes the following form:

-The optimization \eqref{eq:spatial_subprob} is strictly convex, because the first and second terms with the constraint set $\mathcal{L}^{(s)}$ are strictly convex \cite{kalofolias2016learn} augmented by the convex third term and then can be solved by standard solvers, \eg CVXPY \cite{diamond2016cvxpy}.
+{Problem \eqref{eq:spatial_subprob} is strictly convex because the quadratic regularization term \(\beta\|\mathbf{L}_m^{(s)}\|_F^2\), with \(\beta>0\), is strictly convex, while the trace term is linear, the coupling term is convex quadratic, and the feasible set \(\mathcal{L}^{(s)}\) is convex \cite{kalofolias2016learn}.
+Therefore, the spatial update admits a unique minimizer and can be solved using standard convex optimization solvers, \eg CVXPY \cite{diamond2016cvxpy}.}

-\textbf{Temporal update:} To optimize the temporal suproblem over $\mathbf{L}^{(t)}$, the optimization takes the following form:
+\textbf{Temporal update:} To optimize the temporal subproblem over $\mathbf{L}^{(t)}$, the optimization takes the following form:

-where can cast as the strictly convex problem of learning a graph from the smooth graph signals \cite{dong2016laplacian,kalofolias2016learn}.
+where can be cast as the strictly convex problem of learning a graph from the smooth graph signals \cite{dong2016laplacian,kalofolias2016learn}.

 The following theorem states the convergence analysis corresponding to the joint multi-convex optimization \eqref{eq:joint}:

 \begin{theorem} Assume $\beta>0$ and that each block subproblem \eqref{eq:spatial_subprob} and \eqref{eq:temporal_subprob} is solved exactly over nonempty closed convex sets $\mathcal{L}^{(s)}$ and $\mathcal{L}^{(t)}$.
 Then, the objective in \eqref{eq:joint} is non-increasing across \texttt{SpaTeoGL} iterations.
 Moreover, every limit point of the iterates is a stationary point of \eqref{eq:joint}.
 Each block update admits a unique minimizer due to strict convexity induced by $\beta\|\cdot\|_F^2$. \end{theorem}